jarsen/jarsen.github.io/_posts/2015-06-23-no-magic-json.md

 feature-img: "img/wizards_only_fools.png"
 ---

-Since the beginning, JSON parsing has been a common pain point for Swift many developers.
+Since the beginning, JSON parsing has been a common pain point for many Swift developers.
 This is largely  due to difficulties in dealing with a strict type system (which JSON does not have) and optionals, as well as a lack of a consistent error handling approach.

 Several great JSON parsing libraries have surfaced which avoid the mess of tangled if-lets (a.k.a. the infamous "pyramid of doom").
 I really like the approach taken by thoughtbot in their [JSON](https://robots.thoughtbot.com/efficient-json-in-swift-with-functional-concepts-and-generics) [parsing](https://robots.thoughtbot.com/real-world-json-parsing-with-swift) articles, which ultimately led to their [Argo](https://github.com/thoughtbot/Argo) library on github (although I don't like everything about Argo).

-However, most solutions tend to rely on a lot of magic: the magic of applicatives, functors, and monads; the magic of unfamiliar custom operators; the magic of a complex nested enum structure.
+However, most solutions tend to rely on a lot of magic: the magic of applicatives, functors, and monads; the magic of unfamiliar custom operators; the magic of a complex nested enum structure; the magic of multiple external dependencies.

-Now that swift 2.0 has brought error handling to us, we can have much less magical JSON parsing.
+Now that swift 2.0 has brought error handling to us, we can implement much less magical JSON parsing.
 Here is an example of what your JSON parsing code might look like with just a thin error-throwing layer over `[String:AnyObject]`.

 ## Let's Get Started